-Paulo Freire, a Brazilian, who lived between 1927 – 1997, is still popular for his revolutionary ideas about adult education, particularly with “critical consciousness”.
+Paulo Freire (1927-1997), a Brazilian educationist, is still popular for his revolutionary ideas about adult education, particularly with “critical consciousness”.
 He was considered a “pedagogue”; the term, according to dictionaries, refers to someone who goes by the book.

 He became influential with his seminal book -“The pedagogy of the oppressed” – published in 1970.
 You can have free access to the book through this link; https://envs.ucsc.edu/internships/internship-readings/freire-pedagogy-of-the-oppressed.pdf

-He metaphors the traditional classroom teaching method to the “banking” concept in which the teacher “deposits” knowledge into the student’s head and the students, in turn, are expected to use it, probably with some adaptations depending on the context.
+He metaphors the traditional classroom teaching method to the “banking” concept in which the teacher “deposits” knowledge into the student’s head.
+The students, in turn, are expected to use it, probably with some adaptations depending on the context.

 “Education for liberation”

 He theorized that the purpose of education is to “liberate human potential”.
 He considered that education was only a part of the whole process.

 “The purpose of education should be to liberate human potential”.Paulo Freire